 I have thought I found Nutick related kin via DNA a few times, only to discover if I went back far enough, the links were actually to his wife’s ancestors and not to him.
 I thought I really had it figured out when I had a few distant DNA matches that had the surnames Emig/Emich in their tree that went back to Germany, and those surnames were a good possible fit for Nutick, but alas, my connections to them are not on this line after all.

 A little background on what is known about Eli Nutick.
 According to the two census records he appears in; he was either born about 1842 (according to the 1870 US Federal Census) or was born about 1816 (according to the 1880 Census).
 He dies in 1887, leaving his wife a widow with several young children.
 I tend to lean toward him being older and thus why he died thirty-two years before his wife.
 In the 1870 Census he states he was born in Bavaria.
 His wife also states she was born in Bavaria.
-This actually was of no help in researching their families because what was the Kingdom of Bavaria and what is now Bavaria is not one in the same and where she was born in Klingenmünster was sometimes listed as part of Bavaria, it is actually in the Rhineland-Palatinate.
+This actually was of no help in researching their families because what was the Kingdom of Bavaria and what is now Bavaria are not one in the same and where she was born in Klingenmünster was sometimes listed as part of Bavaria, it is actually in the Rhineland-Palatinate.
 In the 1880 Census he lists himself (and his parents) as born in Prussia, as does his wife.
 Once again, this is not of much help, for the Kingdom of Prussia and what has been considered part of Prussia has changed over time in history, depending on the time period we are discussing.
-Later, his wife as a widow just lists her place of birth (and that of her parents) as Germany.
+Later, his wife, as a widow, just lists her place of birth (and that of her parents) as Germany.

 In the two census records where he appears as well as various other records, his surname is spelled as Ottic/Otte/Udig/Utic/Udie.
 But today I discovered his marriage record.
 I only found it by removing his surname from the parameters and only listing his first name and the name of his bride, Margaret Weiss.
 And guess what?
 His name is quite clearly listed as Elias Wegt!!!!!!
 This explains so much.